Bliss-Bass/Documentation/setup_and_configuration/configuring-aaropa-builds-after-install.md

 Updating the boot configuration of the build can be done in a couple different ways:

+1. Using the Bliss Boot Config editor to update the boot configuration.
-1. Using KernelSU and Termux with Nano or Vi editor to update the boot configuration.
+2. Using KernelSU and Termux with Nano or Vi editor to update the boot configuration.
-2. Using DEBUG mode terminal and Vi editor to update the boot configuration.
+3. Using DEBUG mode terminal and Vi editor to update the boot configuration.

+### Using the Bliss Boot Config editor

+If your Bass OS build includes the Boot Config editor then this will be the easiest way to update/edit the boot config after install.
+You will be able to find the Bliss Boot Config editor UI from `Settings > System > Boot Options`.
+From there, the initial UI will display the currently in-use options found in the kernel cmdline.

+To explore the other options, the sidepanel displays icons for Slot and Other available options.

 ### Using KernelSU and Termux with Nano or Vi editor